Ready-to-Eat Meals Reduce Food Insecurity for Patients in Recovery

 Researchers at the University of Vermont wanted to test whether nutrition-focused interventions could improve food security, mental health, and substance use outcomes for patients in methadone and buprenorphine treatment.

-Traditional approaches — like vouchers or pantry programs — often fail because they require patients to shop, cook, and manage logistics while navigating complex health and life challenges.
-UVM needed a ready-to-use, low-barrier meal solution that delivered consistent nutrition directly to patients’ homes.
+Traditional approaches — like vouchers or pantry programs — require patients to shop, cook, and manage logistics while navigating complex health and life challenges.
+For this study, UVM researchers needed a ready-to-use, low-barrier meal solution that delivered consistent nutrition directly to participants’ homes.

 The Solution: